Railroad Laborer Injury Lawyer

 - Asbestos from insulation in railroad camp cars, fire shields behind stoves in camp cars, and asbestos rope

 Additionally, railroad laborers often carry railroad ties, which are treated with creosote, another toxic substance.
 Exposure to any of these chemicals, especially over lengthy periods, can result in various cancers and other severe medical conditions.

 For example, exposure to asbestos can result in mesothelioma, a rare form of lung cancer, as well as other cancers.
 Another potential consequence of asbestos exposure is asbestosis, a chronic lung disease.
 Workers who are suffering from any of these diseases may want to speak with an injury attorney for railroad laborers about their options for legal recourse.

-Damages for Railroad Laborers in FELA Claims
+What Type of Damages Could Railroad Laborers in FELA Claims Recover?

 Railroad laborers who qualify for compensation under FELA may be entitled to various forms of damages.
 These damages include all reasonable and necessary expenses related to medical care and treatment, such as diagnostic tests, medications, surgery, and rehabilitation.
 Other potentially compensable items may include loss of income and earning capacity, pain and suffering, and emotional and physical scarring.